awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 The general structure of a filter expression is as follows:

 ```
-EXCLUDE/INCLUDE ItemID/UserID WHERE dataset type.property IN/NOT IN (value/parameter)
+EXCLUDE/INCLUDE ItemID/UserID WHERE dataset type.field IN/NOT IN (value/parameter)
 ```

 You can either manually create filter expressions or get help with expression syntax and structure by using the [Expression builder](filter-real-time.md#using-filter-expression-builder) in the console\.
 You can use filter expressions to filter items or users based on data from the following datasets:
 +  **Interactions**: Use filter expressions to include or exclude items that a user has interacted with from recommendations \(for example, user events such as click or stream\)\.
 Or include or exclude users that have taken certain actions from user segments \(interactions with certain event types\)\.
-Interactions filters can't be used with [Item\-Attribute\-Affinity recipe](item-attribute-affinity-recipe.md)\.
+Interactions filters can't be used with the [Item\-Attribute\-Affinity recipe](item-attribute-affinity-recipe.md)\.

-  Amazon Personalize considers up to 200 historical interactions for a user, and up to 100 streamed interactions you record for the user with the PutEvents operation\.
-Additionally, the number of *historical interactions* Amazon Personalize considers for a user depends on the `max_user_history_length_percentile` and `min_user_history_length_percentile` hyperparameters you defined before training\.

-  For example, if you used *\.99* for the `max_user_history_length_percentile`, and 99% of your users have at most *4* interactions, Amazon Personalize will only filter based on the user's most recent *4* historical interactions\.
-If a user has less than the number historical interactions at the `min_user_history_length_percentile`, Amazon Personalize doesn't consider the user's interactions when filtering\.

-  To filter based on up to 200 historical interactions for a user, set the `max_user_history_length_percentile` to *1\.0* and retrain the model\.
-For more information on hyperparameters, see [Step 1: Choosing a recipe](working-with-predefined-recipes.md) and navigate to the *Properties and Hyperparameters* section for your recipe\.
+  Amazon Personalize considers up to 100 of the most recent interactions per user per event type\.
+This is an adjustable quota\.
+You can request a quota increase using the [Service Quotas console](https://console.aws.amazon.com/servicequotas/)\.
 +  **Items**: Use filter expressions to include or exclude items based on specific item conditions\.
 You can't use filters to include or exclude items based on unstructured textual item metadata such as product descriptions\.
-+  **Users**:
-  + For *item recommendations for users*, use filter expressions to include or exclude *items* from recommendations based on properties of the user you are getting recommendations for \(the `CurrentUser`\)\.
++  **Users**: For *item recommendations for users*, use filter expressions to include or exclude *items* from recommendations based on properties of the user you are getting recommendations for \(the `CurrentUser`\)\.
 If you have a Users dataset, you can add an `IF` condition to your expression to check conditions for the `CurrentUser` regardless of the dataset that is being used in the expression\.

-  +  For *user segments*, use filter expressions to include or exclude *users* from user segments based on properties of users\.
+   For *user segments*, use filter expressions to include or exclude *users* from user segments based on properties of users\.

  When creating a filter expression, note the following limitations:
 + You can't use filters to include or exclude items based on unstructured textual item metadata such as product descriptions\.
 + You can't chain Interaction and Item datasets into one expression\.
 To create a filter that filters by Interaction and then Item datasets \(or the opposite\), you must chain two or more expressions together\.
 For more information, see [Combining multiple expressions](#multiple-expression-example)\.
 +  You can't create filter expressions that filter using values with a boolean type in your schema\.
 To filter based on boolean values, use a schema with a field of type *String* and use the values `"True"` and `"False"` in your data\.
 Or you can use type *int* or *long* and values `0` and `1`\.
++  The maximum number of distinct dataset fields for a filter, either in one expression or across multiple expressions chained together, is **5**\.
+The maximum number of distinct dataset fields across all filters in a dataset group is **10**\.

 ### Filter expression elements<a name="filter-expression-elements"></a>